crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: IBM Developer Swag, IBM Open Source Contributor Badge
 - **Requirements**:
   - An IBM employee.
   - Complete annual OSPG training/certification (if not completed already).
   - Submit four (or more) valid pull requests during the month of October.
 However, you'll be eligble for the badge upon submitting your first PR.
-- **How to sign up**: Submit your PR links before October 31, 2020 on https://w3.ibm.com/developer/hacktoberfest/ (you'll need to be in IBM VPN).
+- **How to sign up**: Submit your PR links before October 31, 2020 on [IBM Hacktoberfest internal page](https://w3.ibm.com/developer/hacktoberfest/) (you'll need to be in IBM VPN).
 - **Issues**: Any open source issues that may not be considered as conflict of interest.
 - **Notes**: Only first 250 IBMers are eligible for the developer swag.
-Refer to https://w3.ibm.com/developer/hacktoberfest/ (IBM VPN needed) for complete guidelines/requirements.
+Refer to [IBM Hacktoberfest internal page](https://w3.ibm.com/developer/hacktoberfest/) (IBM VPN needed) for complete guidelines/requirements.

 #### **InfraCloud**